nightgrey/eslint-config/README.md

 If you want to use this configuration or even just parts of it as a base for your own configuration, the configuration is modular, and you can install just parts of it to construct your own configuration, too.

-> Attention: This configuration is written in ESLint's new, but still experimental [flat configuration style](https://eslint.org/docs/latest/use/configure/configuration-files-new).
+> Attention: This configuration is written in ESLint's [flat configuration style](https://eslint.org/docs/latest/use/configure/configuration-files-new).
 You can read more about it in the [ESLint documentation](https://eslint.org/docs/latest/use/configure/configuration-files-new).

 ## Features